samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Name.** The spell must have a unique name.

-**Balance.** If the spell is so good that a caster would want to use it all the time, it’s probably too powerful for its level.
+**Balance.** If the spell is so good that a caster would want to use it all the time, it's probably too powerful for its level.

 **Identity.** Make sure the spell fits with the identity of those who can cast it.
-Sorcerers and Wizards don’t typically cast healing spells, for example.
+Sorcerers and Wizards don't typically cast healing spells, for example.

 **Spell Duration, Range, and Area.** A longer duration, greater range, or larger area can make up for a lesser effect, depending on the spell.